sklblockchain-ui/25030303_ZaeimZHD/README.md

 4. DNSRecon Tutorial for Kali Linux. (n.d.).
 YouTube. https://youtu.be/KvMI3ICQWGY?si=ifqiH0UobfsK6x09

 5. Hping3 Tutorial and Demonstration. (n.d.).
 YouTube. https://youtu.be/EuLowz1aLwQ?si=BsAIrSPydh6hl1zz

+# Task 2: Reconnaissance
+Maintaining access, this phase requires the pen tester to continue dominating the target system as long as possible and cause more destruction.
+It requires tools that can allow stealthy behavior and under-the-ground operations.

+## a. weevey
+What is Weevely?
+Weevely is a stealth PHP web shell used to maintain access to compromised web servers.

+Step 1 - create labd